ekuiter/tseitin-or-not-tseitin/README.md

 ### Evaluation results

-The results of the evaluation for our ASE'22 submission are available [here](https://cloud.ovgu.de/s/pLyGicS95Z98bzg).
+The results of the evaluation for our ASE'22 paper are available [here](https://cloud.ovgu.de/s/pLyGicS95Z98bzg).